sleepyzardo/PoketwoCaptchaSolver/README.md

 ## Contributing

-As this is a private repository, contributions are limited to authorized personnel.
+As this is a private project, contributions are limited to authorized personnel.
 To contribute your ideas, Please contact me on discord @sleepyzardo.

 ## Disclaimer